wandyezj/wandyezj.github.io/docs/_drafts/story-game-cocktails-revise-2.md

 2. Specific Result - A player wants some result for their character or some change in the world
  - You can say - sure you can have that result - but only if... your character does this...
  - In this case - the player can pick if they want their character to do something

 Feeling consequences are an interesting case - because it's still the player's character - so my thought is you could say that the other player's character realizes something - then see how the player has the character react.

 Describing the location before the party and then describing how it's prepared for the party.

+Do we need the host?
+Or is this a distraction?